 If we look at the IT industry there are hundreds of different tools out there for monitoring and managing different types of infrastructure, applications, servers, networks and devices. almost all of them don’t talk to each other and the individual teams within IT also fiercely defend their “own turf” and indeed will probably have bought their “own tool.”
 All of this means that when there is a major incident, not only is it very difficult to diagnose where the problem lies, but trying to find who is accountable is almost impossible.
 Additionally, there is no point in having actionable insight unless it is in context and an individual or team can take action.
 It’s therefore vital that any system is able to provide just the data which is needed to form a judgement so it can be acted upon in a timely fashion.Forrester reported in a survey as long ago as 2016 that whilst 74% of companies surveyed said that they wanted to be “data driven” only 29% are successful at connecting analytics to action.
 According to a recent Forbes article, “you should build a strong basis for analytics by collecting data precisely and unifying data from different sources into one database” and this will give you the possibility to gain real “actionable insight.”However, according to Brent Dykes (Actionable insights, the missing link between data and business value) you really need more than this and introduces six key attributes, that make an insight truly actionable and valuable.Dyke states that for insights to be truly meaningful all six of the above need to be considered and implemented.
 He goes on to say that “if people don’t clearly understand an insight, why it’s important and how it can help them, the insight will be overlooked and forgotten.”
 There’s not enough space to explore the six components in this blog, but the key thing is to make sure that you can correlate data from different sources, customise the relevant data for your business and then communicate it in the right way.

-Listen to Former GB Olympic skier and Sports Personality Chemmy Alcott talk about her experience in analysing performance data in our upcoming webinar.
+Listen to Former GB Olympic skier and Sports Personality Chemmy Alcott talk about her experience in analysing performance data in our recorded webinar.

 Click HERE for more details